Return to Index

 |Copyright © Nucleus Medical Media, Inc.|

-- Irritating or breaking the lining of the nose
+- Irritation of or breaking in the lining of the nose

 - Injuring the nasal tissue, which occurs more easily when nasal structure is not normal, or when the passages are inflamed due to a cold or allergies